 This inclusive approach allows all children to build self-confidence in maths, and its emphasis on promoting multiple methods of solving a problem builds resilience in pupils.
 Though the whole class goes through the same content at the same pace, there is still plenty of opportunity for differentiation.
 For example, advanced learners are accelerated through new content, those pupils who grasp concepts quickly are challenged with rich and sophisticated problems within the topic.
 Those children who are not sufficiently fluent are provided additional support to consolidate their understanding before moving on.

-The 'Math's No Problem' approach focusses on developing children's understanding of concept's through the
+The 'Maths No Problem' approach focuses on developing children's understanding of concepts through the

 Concrete, Pictorial, Abstract approach.